On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Background and motivation

-One may clearly restrict considerations of the main aspects of our conjecture to the case where $[R\colon K] = \infty $.
-For reasons clarified in the sequel, in this paper we assume further that $R$ belongs to the class of $K$-algebras of linearly bounded degree, in the sense of Amitsur \cite{Am}.
-This class is defined as follows:
+Besides possible applications to the Kurosh problem for algebraic central division algebras, one may consider other major aspects of Conjecture \ref{conj2.3} restricting to the case of $[R\colon K] = \infty $.
+For reasons clarified in the sequel, in this paper we assume further that $R$ belongs to the class of $K$-algebras of linearly bounded degree, introduced in \cite{Am}, as follows:

-{\bf Definition 1.} An algebraic algebra $\Psi $ over a field $F$ is said to be an algebra of linearly (or locally) bounded degree (briefly, an LBD-algebra), if the following condition holds, for any finite-dimensional $F$-subspace $V$ of $\Psi $: there exists $n(V) \in \mathbb{N}$, such that $[F(v)\colon F] \le n(V)$, for each $v \in V$.
+{\bf Definition 2.} An algebraic algebra $\Psi $ over a field $F$ is said to be an algebra of linearly (or locally) bounded degree (briefly, an LBD-algebra), if the following condition holds, for any finite-dimensional $F$-subspace $V$ of $\Psi $: there exists $n(V) \in \mathbb{N}$, such that $[F(v)\colon F] \le n(V)$, for each $v \in V$.

-It is not known whether every algebraic associative division algebra $\Psi $ over a field $F$ is LFD.
-This problem has been posed by Kurosh in \cite{Ku} as a division ring-theoretic analogue to the Burnside problem for torsion (periodic) groups.
-Evidently, if the stated problem is solved affirmatively, then Conjecture \ref{conj1.1} will turn out to be a restatement of Proposition \ref{prop2.1}, in case $K$ is virtually perfect.
-The problem will be solved in the same direction if and only if the answers to following two questions are positive:
+Clearly, if the Kurosh problem is solved affirmatively, then Conjecture \ref{conj2.3} will turn out to be a restatement of Proposition \ref{prop2.1}.
+The solution will be positive if and only if so are the answers to the following open questions: